 Valerian has been used safely and effectively in children aged five to fourteen years with sleep difficulties.
-In one well-controlled trial, where exact measurements of valerian were used daily, children who were intellectually and neurologically deficient (IQ under 70) and their parents slept better and for a longer time period.
+In one well-controlled trial, where exact measurements of valerian were used daily, children who were intellectually and neurologically deficient (IQ under 70) and their parents slept better and for a more extended period.
 Do not give valerian to your child without speaking to a paediatrician.

 Valerian relaxes the muscles of the digestive tract when under stress.
 It soothes the digestive system and relieves some types of indigestion, constipation, and stomach cramps, especially when these problems are due to nervous tension.